d12frosted/elpa-mirror/gnu/corfu-readme.txt

     support is more limited and the `completion-at-point' command and the `completion-in-region' function do not invoke Company.

-  • [Mct]: Protesilaos' Minibuffer Confines Transcended package supports both minibuffer completion and completion in region.
-It reuses the default completion UI for this purpose and installs a timer which live updates the completion buffer.
-The main advantage of Mct is that you work with a regular Emacs buffer instead of with a popup.
-You can take advantage of the usual Emacs commands to navigate in the completions buffer.
-On top, Mct enhances the movement such that you can quickly switch between the completions buffer and the minibuffer or the region which is being completed.
-Mct does not support timer-based auto completion, but the integration into Emacs is naturally tight.
-Note that Mct development is currently [discontinued] due to recent changes of the default completion UI on the Emacs master branch.

   • [consult-completion-in-region]: The Consult package provides the function `consult-completion-in-region' which can be set as `completion-in-region-function' such that it handles